hospadar/socket-executor/README.md

 ![alt img](https://raw.githubusercontent.com/hospadar/socket-executor/master/screen.png)

 #### Installation
-You need to 'bower install' before you install the python package, this will pull in the js and css dependencies for the web UI.
-The easiest way is to simply use the install script:
+You'll need to get [bower](http://bower.io/) before you install the python package so that you can 'bower install', this will pull in the js and css dependencies for the web UI.
+Once you have bower installed, the easiest way to install socket-executor is to simply use the install script:
 ```bash
 ./install.sh
 ```

 #### Running a Process
 Use the 'socket-server.py' script (this will be installed to your path with the package)